Network Oblivious Transfer via Noisy Broadcast Channels: Proof of Corollary

-\section{Proof of Corollary \ref{cor}}
+\section{Proof of Corollary~\ref{cor}}

 This is intuitively reasonable.
 Consider the point-to-point OT in the presence of a passive wiretapper who can collude with Alice or Bob.
-If an OT protocol provides perfect secrecy, then it should also provide perfect secrecy in the presence of a further wiretapper since the wiretapper has only access to the noiseless public channel and has no common interaction with either party.
-In other words, the wiretapper gains nothing more than the other parties already had.
+If an OT protocol provides perfect secrecy, then it should also provide perfect secrecy in the presence of a further wiretapper since the wiretapper has access only to the noiseless public channel and does not interact directly with either party.
+In other words, the wiretapper gains nothing more than the other parties already have.
 Consider the following setup:

 \parbreak Let $Z$ denote the receiver's choice bit (or choice variable) and let $M_{\overline{Z}}$ denote the sender's secret that should remain hidden.
 Let $U$ and $V_B$ denote Alice's and Bob's final views, respectively.
 The random variable $U$ includes the total public transmission $\mathbf{C}$, and Alice's randomness $R_A$, and the random variable $V_B$ includes the total public transmission $\mathbf{C}$, and Bob's randomness $R_B$.
 Formally, $U = (\mathbf{C},R_A)$, $V_B = (\mathbf{C},R_B)$.